Anticipatory Evaluation of Language Models: Data Curation

-Given the sources for the result and dataset papers, an extractor LLM produces a schema-aligned, redacted description \(x_i\) that summarizes the \emph{task} (problem definition and input/label format), \emph{data collection} (provenance, domain, collection protocol), \emph{evaluation} (metric and protocol), \emph{difficulty cues} (number of classes, long context, reasoning depth), the relevant \emph{subset/split}, the \emph{prompting strategy} (zero/few-shot, CoT), and any \emph{other record-specific settings} (context-window, tool/retrieval use), when reported; see the \Cref{appendix:samples} for illustrative examples.
+\paragraph{Extracting Input Description} Given the sources for the result and dataset papers, an extractor LLM produces a schema-aligned, identity-masked description \(x_i\) that summarizes the \emph{task} (problem definition and input/label format), \emph{data collection} (provenance, domain, collection protocol), \emph{evaluation} (metric and protocol), \emph{difficulty cues} (number of classes, long context, reasoning depth), the relevant \emph{subset/split}, the \emph{prompting strategy} (zero/few-shot, CoT), and any \emph{other record-specific settings} (context-window, tool/retrieval use), when reported; see the \Cref{appendix:samples} for illustrative examples.

-We systematically remove the dataset names, performance numbers, and statistics.
-To further reduce extraction-time leakage, a second LLM rewriting pass is applied and the same checks are re-enforced, yielding faithful, self-contained, anonymized inputs \(x_i\).